 It is usually a good idea to update your camera firmware and photo processing software on a regular basis.
 If you don’t know how, ask someone in the club who has experience doing it for help.
 We try to refresh this list of the most popular software programs on a regular basis.
 Updates can usually be obtained from within your current version by clicking on “check for updates”, or you may obtain them from the support section of the vendor.
 If you do it this way and you are downloading Canon software, you may need to input your camera’s serial number for some apps.

-If you use the (excellent!) free FastStone Image Viewer, it was recently updated (6/21/2019) to version 7.3.
+If you use the (excellent!) free FastStone Image Viewer, the current version is 7.4.
 You can download it from their website.
-Incidentally, this is much more than a “viewer” and among other things it is great for resizing images easily and quickly.
+This is much more than a “viewer”.
+Among other things, it is great for resizing images and adding borders for DPI competitions.
 Ask Edgar Reihl for a walk-through at one of the club meetings if interested.